Hayespace/JunkTrader/README.md

 ### JUNK TRADER vs BOUTIQUE ADO

-Moontube has leveraged the technology and architecture of the Code Institute Boutique_Ado project, introducing significant modifications to create a trading game platform.
+Junktrader has leveraged the technology and architecture of the Code Institute Boutique_Ado project, introducing significant modifications to create a trading game platform.
 The project's foundation builds upon the eCommerce architecture, emphasising the adaptability and reusability of technology across diverse use cases.

 **Database Management and AWS**